How to Test Pool Stabilizer (CYA) Levels: Complete Guide

 Understanding Pool Stabilizer Testing

-Pool stabilizer, also known as cyanuric acid (CYA), is crucial for protecting your chlorine from UV degradation.
+Test your pool stabilizer levels now and fix imbalances in 10 minutes — ignore them and you'll face weeks of cloudy water, wasted chemicals, and expensive algae treatments.
 Testing stabilizer levels accurately ensures your pool maintains proper sanitizer effectiveness and helps you avoid over-stabilization, which can lead to chlorine lock.
-The ideal CYA range is 30-50 ppm for traditional chlorine pools and 70-80 ppm for salt water generator systems.
+The ideal CYA range is 30-50 ppm for traditional chlorine pools and 50-80 ppm for salt water generator systems.

 Testing Methods Available